-2. Police Shotgun - Pretty much every police vehicle comes equipped with a standard 12 gauge shotgun, which is primarily
+2. Police Shotgun - Just about every police vehicle comes equipped with a standard 12 gauge shotgun, which is primarily

 used for close combat against heavily armed criminals.
-Police officers typically use buckshot cartridges, which is useful for close-range combat
+Law enforcement officials typically use buckshot cartridges, which is useful for close-range combat

-and carry slugs (on their equipment belt), which is generally used for distances greater than 20 yards.
-Certain police departments may issue
+and carry slugs on their equipment belt, which is generally used for distances greater than 20 yards.
+Due to constant police scrutiny, more and more police departments are starting to issue

-a type of shotgun that fires bean bags, which are considered to be less-lethal and used when deadly force isn't a necessary option.
+a special type of shotgun that fires bean bags, which are considered to be less-lethal, and often used when deadly force isn't a necessary means of stopping

 criminals.
 Police handcuffs are also great for preventing additional injuries to criminals and bystanders, as well as the presiding law enforcement officials.